What’s a typical personal loan limit?

 Credit score

 While there are loan options for bad credit borrowers, personal loans with good interest rates are mostly reserved for borrowers with good credit or better.
-Since many personal loans are unsecured (meaning there’s no collateral you’re putting up to back the loan), these loans are riskier for lenders.
+Since many personal loans are unsecured (meaning you’re not putting up collateral to back the loan), these loans are riskier for lenders.
 Lenders offset this risk by requiring higher credit scores and assigning higher interest rates than they would for secured loans.

 Income